Qualifications: Solicitor BEc LLB

 There is a long list of organisations that you are, or have been, a board member on, what are some that stand out?

-I really enjoy the football roles – especially being a member of the Commission for AFL North East Border.
+I have enjoyed my football roles – I’m currently I am the Chair of AFL North East Border.
 It is a high-level proposition where the focus is on participation rates in the region, infrastructure needs and competition balances.
 I really enjoy that role.

 I enjoyed my role at the Albury Northside Chamber of Commerce (now known as Albury Business Connect), where I was on the board for four years and Chairman for two.
 During that time we initiated Women in Chamber and Young Business Edge and now Albury Central have come under Chamber’s banner.
+I still help out with the “Hall Of Fame” selection process for their annual Business Awards.

 I was on the board at Flying Fruit Fly Circus when the new building was funded and erected.
 We initially thought about asking for a grant of $1 million dollars for a basic replacement building, but our passionate manager Fiona Barber encouraged us to push for $4 million.
 We thought that was crazy, but six later, we got the grant for $4 million and a wonderful purpose-built building which will be an asset for Albury Wodonga for generations.
 Sometimes it’s a case of being prepared to dream big enough.

 Being on those boards and seeing great outcomes has been an eye-opener.
 It gets you thinking about raising your own horizons, undertaking strategic planning, studying new trends and trying to imagine different ways of working.
 It’s been of great value to our business and the way we do the job for our clients.
 Being on boards isn’t just one-way traffic, I’ve learned a lot from my involvement.